gerlero/fronts/README.md

 ## Uses

 Problems supported by Fronts appear in many areas of physics.
-For instance, if we take _S_ as the saturation or moisture content and _D_ as the moisture diffusivity, the above PDE translates into what is known as the moisture diffusivity equation, which is a special case of the [Richards equation](https://en.wikipedia.org/wiki/Richards_equation) that models fluid flow in unsaturated porous media.
+For instance, if we take _S_ as the water content or saturation and _D_ as the moisture diffusivity, the above PDE translates into what is known as the moisture diffusivity equation, which is a special case of the [Richards equation](https://en.wikipedia.org/wiki/Richards_equation) that models fluid flow in unsaturated porous media.

 Of particular interest to the creators of Fronts is the fact that the moisture diffusivity equation as supported by Fronts can directly describe the phenomenon known as lateral flow in the field of paper-based microfluidics.
 In fact, the name "Fronts" is a reference to the wetting fronts that appear under these conditions, the study of which motivated the creation of this library.